 Build an effective painting estimate

-Understanding how to estimate painting jobs properly and send detailed quotes will help you win jobs, set clear expectations for your customers, and drive profit.
+Understanding how to estimate a painting job and send detailed quotes will help you win jobs and set clear expectations for your customers.

 You can add that level of detail with quotes in Jobber—and when you’ve built your quote, it’s easy to send it to clients and get approval online.